POPOPOinc/VrmMorphStripper/README.md

 Use it when an application only needs a limited set of facial expressions and does not need to keep the rest of a model's morph target payload in memory.

-This repository contains the distributable Unity package at `Packages/VrmMorphStripper` and a minimal Unity project used for development and verification.
+The distributable Unity package is located at `Packages/VrmMorphStripper`.
+The Unity project used for development and verification is not included in this repository.

 ## Requirements